KrishJani/VocabPro-chrome-extension/README.md

-# Dad-Jokes-Chrome-Extension
+# VocabPro
-You click on this google chrome extension to get a random Joke every time 😂
+Double click on any word to get it's meaning and pronunciation.